You’ve probably heard a lot about the G Suite (formerly Google Apps for Work) and Office 365. But what are they, and what are the differences?

 |Collaboration and document libraries||SharePoint||Sites|

-Both applications can be installed on smartphones and tablets (both Apple devices and Android), and with Google Apps you can use Docs, Sheets and Slides without internet access.
+Both applications can be installed on smartphones and tablets (both Apple devices and Android), and with G Suite you can use Docs, Sheets and Slides without internet access.
 However, everything in Google is online-based, which makes it really flexible – it is designed to allow for remote working and collaboration with others.
 Because it is all online, it can be used on as many devices as needed for each login.

 Office 365 on the other hand has the option of the full Microsoft Office package, which allows users to install the full Office suite on up to five PCs/Macs, five smartphones, and five tablets – though only if you pay for the more expensive £7 per user per month tier.
 Office 365 will also sync, and as your package is available across up to 15 different devices, it’s important that they are connected to the internet whenever you make any changes, to avoid loss of information.